Running more efficient, productive, and inclusive meetings is something we all want, and our Meetings tool will help you accomplish this goal.

 After that, you’ll then land on your meeting’s welcome screen.
 Here, you’ll be able to:

-- Link with Google Calendar — This allows you to automatically sync attendees, session dates, and meeting attendees based on the calendar event.
+- Link with calendar — This allows you to automatically sync attendees, session dates, and meeting attendees based on the calendar event.

 - Add attendees — You can either add attendees individually or add whole teams to the meeting to speed up the process.